 Financial strength: A.M.
 Best evaluates a company’s financial health and its ability to meet its financial obligations.
 A.M.
 Best gives Ethos an A+.

 Customer experience: Trustpilot is an online platform for individuals to provide reviews of companies and their customer experience.
-Trustpilot gives Ethos a rating of 4.6 out of a possible 5.
-Scores as of October 4, 2022.
+Trustpilot gives Ethos a rating of 4.8 out of a possible 5.

 Additional product line details: